“Many thanks for all your hard work, excellent result. I think the new functionality works really well!” Senior Operations Manager, RNLI

-- The ability for stations, support centre and flood rescue team managers to input their declarations according to the five designated categories: safety attitudes, community lifesaving plan, lifesaving performance, personnel and equipment.
+- The ability for stations, support centres and flood rescue team managers to input their declarations according to the five designated categories: safety attitudes, community lifesaving plan, lifesaving performance, personnel and equipment.

-- Station, support centres and flood rescue team managers can see who in their operational team have permissions to input monthly declarations and request changes according to individual needs.
+- Station, support centres and flood rescue team managers can see who in their operational team have permission to input monthly declarations and request changes according to individual needs.

 - Controlled access according to group permissions.